 Spread the cooked sausage over the crescent roll crust.
 If you’d like to add veggies to your breakfast casserole, now’s the time to do it.
 Keep reading for suggestions.

 Sprinkle on the two kinds of shredded cheese: sharp cheddar and mozzarella.
 One cheese has tons of flavor, and the other one cheese gives lots of gooey goodness.

 In a mixing bowl, whisk eggs, milk, dry mustard, and pepper.
 Pour this mixture over the eggs and pop the casserole into the oven.
 So easy!
 Sit down and enjoy a cup of coffee while it bakes.
 Maybe even take your shower or catch up on social media.

-Bake the casserole 35-40 minutes.
+Bake the casserole 35 to 40 minutes.
 It will be nicely browned on the top.
 Give it a little shake and if the middle isn’t all jiggly, it’s ready to serve.
 To test it, insert a table knife into the center.
 If it comes out clean, without a coating of eggy milk, your casserole is finished baking.

 Let it set 5 to 10 minutes to cool a bit and set up.

-- Want to add some veggie nutrition to your breakfast?
-I often add chopped broccoli (one head) to the casserole.
+- Add veggies!
+If you like to add veggie nutrition to your breakfast, add chopped broccoli (one crown) to the casserole.
 Use frozen or fresh.
 Other great add-ins are red or green bell peppers, sweet onions, spinach, or asparagus.
 It’s up to you whether you want to sauté the veggies or not.
 It depends how crisp you like them.
 Mushrooms are delicious, too, but definitely brown those with the sausage before adding them to the casserole.
 Mushrooms have a lot of moisture and browning will cause them to release all that moisture.
 You don’t want a soggy, watery casserole!

 - Try different meats or make it vegetarian.
 Not crazy about turkey sausage?
 Use pork sausage, chorizo, cubed ham, or crumbled cooked bacon.
 Or, leave the meat out and add some veggies to make this a vegetarian entree.

 - Different kinds of cheese will work.
 Have fun experimenting!
 Use what you love or happen to have in the house.

 Storage & Reheating Tips